San Diego Comic-Con 2020 officially off due to coronavirus

 The Comic-Con statement mentioned "deep regret" at the decision and said the event will return in 2021, from July 22-25.

+Those who had already purchased Comic-Con badges for 2020 can either request a refund, or transfer their badges to next year.
+Both attendees and exhibitors will receive an email explaining their options.
+Those who booked rooms through onPeak, Comic-Con's official hotel affiliate, will receive automatic refunds of all deposits.

+Fans were naturally disappointed, but in keeping with the theme of the convention, many allowed comic book and other characters to express their disappointment for them.
+One tweeted an image of Batman crying.

 Many similar events have had to make the cancelation or postponement call earlier as scheduled dates approached.
-Seattle's Emerald City Comic-Con, which had been scheduled for March 12-15, was postponed less than a week before its starting date, but organizers are hoping to reschedule for summer.
+Seattle's Emerald City Comic-Con, which had been scheduled for March 12-15, was postponed less than a week before its starting date, but organizers said they would reschedule for Aug.
+21-23.
 The Coachella Valley Music & Arts Festival was pushed back to October, and the South By Southwest festival is off for this year.

 Here's a running list of all the major sports, cultural and tech events canceled so far.